symfony/symfony-docs/quick_tour/the_controller.rst

         ]);
     }

-Obviously, when you support several request formats, you have to provide a template for each of the supported formats.
+When you support several request formats, you have to provide a template for each of the supported formats.
 In this case, you should create a new ``hello.xml.twig`` template:

 .. code-block:: xml+php